 Dominic Barton is the global managing director of McKinsey.
-In his 24 years with the firm, Dominic has advised clients in a range of industries—including banking, consumer goods, high tech, and industrial—but his core area of work is in financial-sector development and reform.
-In his current role as managing director, Dominic continues to spend half of his time working with clients.
+Since joining the firm in 1986, Dominic has advised clients in a range of industries, including banking, consumer goods, high tech, and industrial.

-He is also a prolific writer—authoring more than 80 articles on financial services, Asia, history, and the issues and opportunities facing global and Asian markets.
+Dominic is also a prolific writer—authoring more than 80 articles on capitalism, leadership, financial-market development, Asia, history, and the issues and opportunities facing global and Asian markets.
 He is the co-author, with Roberto Newell and Greg Wilson, of Dangerous Markets: Managing in Financial Crises (Wiley & Sons, 2002).
 His most recent book is China Vignettes: An Inside Look at China (Talisman, 2007).

 Awards and recognition

 In 2009, Dominic was awarded the Magnolia Gold Prize by the Shanghai government for his outstanding contributions to the city’s development.
 In 2013, he received the Order of Civil Merit (Peony Medal) from former President Lee of South Korea.
 He also has honorary doctorates from the University of British Columbia and York University, Canada.

 Dominic was made a Rhodes Trustee in April 2010 and is an honorary fellow at Brasenose College, Oxford.